-The primary cost when accessing information on disk is normally the seek time.
+When a seek is required, it is usually the primary cost when accessing information on disk.
 This assumes of course that a seek is necessary.
 When reading a file in sequential order (if the sectors comprising the file are contiguous on disk), little seeking is necessary.
 However, when accessing a random disk sector, seek time becomes the dominant cost for the data access.
 While the actual seek time is highly variable, depending on the distance between the track where the I/O head currently is and the track where the head is moving to, we will consider only two numbers.
 One is the track-to-track cost, or the minimum time necessary to move from a track to an adjacent track.
 This is appropriate when you want to analyze access times for files that are well placed on the disk.
 The second number is the average seek time for a random access.
 These two numbers are often provided by disk manufacturers.
-A typical example is the 120GB Western Digital WD Caviar SE serial ATA drive.
-The manufacturer's specifications indicate that the track-to-track time is 2.0 ms and the average seek time is 9.0 ms.
+A typical example is the Western Digital Caviar serial ATA drive.
+The manufacturer's specifications indicate that the track-to-track time is 2.0 ms and the average seek time is 9.0 ms. In 2008 a typical drive in this line might be 120GB in size.
+In 2011, that same line of drives had sizes of up to 2 or 3TB.
+In both years, the advertised track-to-track and average seek times were identical.